 Vivian: I'm with Mario all the way!
 Today, Sis, I am going to punish YOU, do you hear me?

-In The Elder Scrolls V: Skyrim, the Dragonborn can choose to help the king of the Forsworn escape and take his revenge on the man who imprisoned him and used him to make the Forsworn kill for him under the guise of terrorism.
+The Dragonborn can choose to help the leader of the Forsworn escape and take his revenge on the man who imprisoned him and used him to make the Forsworn kill for him under the guise of terrorism.